Jean-Christophe Lafaille: Death on Makalu

 "I find it fascinating that our planet still has areas where no modern technology can save you, where you are reduced to your most basic - and essential - self.
 This natural space creates demanding situations that can lead to suffering and death, but also generate a wild interior richness.
 Ultimately, there is no way of reconciling these contradictions.
-All I can do it try to live within their margins, in the narrow boundary between joy and horror.
+All I can do it [sic] try to live within their margins, in the narrow boundary between joy and horror.
 Everything on this earth is a balancing act."

 Over four weeks in December and January, he hauled loads up the mountain, entirely alone above his advance base camp at 5300m, but was forced to retreat from the col at Makalu La by strong winds, which destroyed his tent and twice blew him into the air.
 However, after two weeks at base camp the weather improved, and on 24 January he set off up the mountain.
 His only means of communication was a satellite phone, which he used to speak to his wife several times a day.
 By the morning of the 27th he was camped on a small ledge around 1000m below the summit, and told his wife that he would try to reach the top that day.
 He was never heard from again.
 Alone on the mountain in winter, with no climbers in the world sufficiently acclimatised to reach his high camp, there was no possibility of a rescue attempt.
 His base camp team gave up hope of him returning alive after he had been missing for a week, and a later helicopter flight over the mountain failed to find any sign of him.
 His body has not been found and his exact fate is unknown.

-Family
+Personal life

-At the time of his death, he left his wife, Katia, and 3 children (2 from previous marriage and 1 from Katia, as Ed Viesturs writes in No Short Cuts to the Top).
+At the time of his death, he left his wife, Katia, and three children (two from previous marriage and one from Katia, as Ed Viesturs writes in No Short Cuts to the Top).

 His son, Tom Lafaille has become an alpinist and ski mountaineer, and has returned to his father's routes in the Himalayas.
 In 2023, Tom Lafaille made the first successful French ski descent from Broad Peak.